 All students must complete an application package to be considered for enrollment.
-Once all documents have been submitted and verified, the student and their parent will meet with school personnel to discuss enrollment, develop an individualized learning plan, and schedule Orientation.
+Once all documents have been submitted and verified, the student and their parent will meet with school personnel to discuss enrollment and schedule Orientation.
 Students must successfully attend all Orientation days and complete all Orientation activities before being admitted to the Charter School, rostered into courses, and provided with technology devices and course materials.